Taskmaster New Zealand: Viewership

+In consolidated viewership, the show - specifically its second series - was TVNZ2's tenth most popular show among adults aged 18–49 - the channel's target demographic - during the latter six months of 2021.
+In turn, for the year to March 2023, the show's third series was TVNZ2's fifth most popular show among that audience.
+The fourth series was TVNZ2's second most popular show in 2023 among 18-49s.

+Critical response

 The first episode received mixed to positive reviews from critics.
 James Croot of Stuff claimed the series was "off to a terrific start" and "you might just need to put an hour aside for the next few weeks", in contrast to comments of colleague Darren Bevan, who wrote that "while Taskmaster NZ hasn't romped away with a decisive victory, it has done enough to secure a technical win and an appointment for a second week's viewing".
 Bevan did offer praise, towards Paul Williams' role as the assistant, calling him "one of the show's MVPs before even 30 minutes of the first episode have passed".
 Stewart Sowman-Lund of The Spinoff agreed that Williams "is well-suited to the role" of the assistant.
 Sowman-Lund praised the first episode stating that "Taskmaster NZ starts high in the sky – and long may it continue."
 Karl Puschmann, writing for The New Zealand Herald did not give the show as favourable a review, stating that "it's okay.
 There's some good gags and it's great to see our comedians on screen.
 But still, it's not for me."